RiccardoBianc/QueryAGT/README.md

 There are two execution modes: the interactive one and the batch one.
-If no argument is provided, then the tool starts in interactive mode. otherwise, the tool executes the code from the input file (first argument) and writes the output to the output file (second argument or standard output if not specified).
+If no argument is provided, then the tool starts in interactive mode.
+Otherwise, the tool executes the code from the input file (first argument) and writes the output to the output file (second argument or standard output if not specified).

 ## Interactive mode
-In interactive mode you have two possible commands: variable declaration and query execution.
-The tool accept only one command at a time.
-At the end of the command you have to add ```;;``` as terminator to execute it.
+You can enter two kinds of commands: variable declarations and queries.
+To terminate ad execute a command, you have to type ```;;``` followed by a newline (therefore you can run one command at a time).

 The syntax of a declaration command is the following: